openebs/openebs/ROADMAP.md

   - https://github.com/openebs/node-disk-manager
 - Backlogs
   - [Done] Enhance the discovery probes to identify virtual storage (without WWN) moving across nodes
-  - [Done] Add gRPC API to list and re-scan block device
+  - [Done] Add gRPC API to list and rescan block device
   - [Done] Enhance the discovery probes to detect if the device already has device mapper, zfs and so forth
   - [Done] Scan for device media errors and report them as prometheus metrics via ndm-exporter
   - [Done] Label the block devices so that they can be reserved for use by different StorageClasses
-  - [In-progress] Auto-detecting capacity and mountpoint changes and updating the block device CR
+  - [In-progress] Auto-detecting capacity and mount point changes and updating the block device CR
   - [In-progress] Additional integration and e2e tests
   - Support for using a custom node label to claim devices (instead of default kubernetes.io/hostname)
   - Support Bulk BDC requests to claim multiple block devices that satisfy affinity or anti-affinity rules of applications.
-Example: two block devices from same node or two block devices from different nodes.
+Example: two block devices from the same node or two block devices from different nodes.
   - Support for device configuration tasks like partitioning, mounting or unmounting devices by adding new services via NDM gRPC API layer.